 Only self-hosted Blackboard Learn clients need to modify their firewall allowed list for Mobile access.

-Blackboard Mobile products may require some modifications to your institution's network configuration (firewall/IP allowed list) to permit data to move between Blackboard Learn and Blackboard's Mobile products.
-The Blackboard app and Blackboard Instructor app utilize two cloud services: MLCS and mBaaS.
+The Blackboard App may require some modifications to your institution's network configuration (firewall/IP allowed list) to permit data to move between Blackboard and the Blackboard App.
+The Blackboard App utilizes two cloud services: MLCS and mBaaS.
 Both services are maintained by Blackboard.

 MLCS is the Blackboard Mobile Web Services Building Block registration service that handles the school search during authentication. mBaaS is a backend service that handles all other data requests between Blackboard Learn and the Blackboard app.